EventsNearMe/EventsNearMe/README.md

 * login screen
    * User can login
+   * User can create a new account
 * events screen (tableView)
    * User can view a feed of events
-   * User can view how many likes for each events
+   * User can see if they liked the event
-   * User can search for events
+   * User can like/unlike an event
 * events screen (calendarView)
-   * User can view a list of events in calendar view
+   * User can view events by date in calendar view
-* events detail screen
+* event detail screen
+   * User can view more details for that event
+   * User can like/unlike event
+   * User can view how many likes for each event
+   * User can comment on that event
-   * User can like an event
+   * User can see other comments on that event
-   * User can leave a comment w./w.o. photo
+   * User can click a button to access buy tickets page

 ### 3. Navigation